cchristodoulaki/gnomon_datasets/README.md

 # gnomon_datasets
 This repository contains two datasets used to evaluate Gnomon **link to be added when camera ready is available**.
+## Datasets
 Each dataset (`dev`, `test`) contains documentation tables extracted from Open Data repositories.

-The first line corresponds to the table header, and the following lines correspond to the table data.
+The first line in each file corresponds to the table header, and the following lines correspond to the table data.
-Headers designate different metadata semantics.
+Headers designate different metadata semantics, which should be mapped to a unified metadata model.
-Each row corresponds to metadata for a particular data attribute in a different file.
+Each row corresponds to metadata for a particular data attribute in a different file (not available in this dataset currently).

 ### `<dataset>`_table_list.csv